treetrum/amazon-kindle-bulk-downloader/README.md

 Used to download Kindle eBooks in a _more_ automated fashion than is normally permitted.

-IMPORTANT: This doesn't work great for now... but it worked _enough_ for me to get my stuff downloaded.
-Think of this as a jumping off point, I don't plan on doing tech support (though feel free to raise PRs with fixes/improvements).

 ## Setup

 Install NPM dependencies with